Boston bombings: a chance for U.S.-Russia cooperation

 Putin needs closer cooperation on security matters now because he wants to ensure the 2014 Winter Olympics pass off peacefully in the Black Sea resort of Sochi, which is close to the violence in the North Caucasus.

-The main obstacle to better ties in the past few months has been a row in which the United States passed legislation to punish Russians suspected of involvement in human rights abuses including the 2009 death of whistleblower Sergei Magnitsky in a Russian jail, and tit-for-tat moves adopted by Russia.
+The main obstacle to better ties in the past few months has been a row in which the United States passed legislation to punish Russians suspected of involvement in human rights abuses, including the 2009 death of whistleblower Sergei Magnitsky in a Russian jail, and tit-for-tat moves by Russia.

 But political analysts say the former Cold War enemies have both shown that despite the dispute, they want to limit the damage to relations.

-Additional reporting by Susan Cornwell and Tabbussum Zakaria in Washington; Editing by Rosalind Russell
+Additional reporting by Matt Spetalnick, Susan Cornwell and Tabassum Zakaria in Washington; Editing by Rosalind Russell and Peter Cooney